by Promod Puri

 Ethnic communities in Canada also have mindset racist sentiments among themselves.
 Moreover, there exists bigotry and dislike within a single ethnic group.

-Unfortunately, so far, no poll has ever been conducted to gather some statistical information about this aspect of the Canadian society.
+Unfortunately, so far, no poll has ever been conducted to gather some statistical information about this aspect of Canadian society.

 Hatred and ill-will toward Muslims, First Nation Canadians, Chinese, South Asians, Muslims, Sikhs, and Hindus by each of these groups against at least one of them are the little-known swept-under-the-carpet realities in Canada.